-Winter squash: Winter squashes have hard inedible shells and big seeds, some of which can be roasted and eaten.
+Winter squash: Winter squash have hard inedible shells and big seeds, some of which can be roasted and eaten.
 They are allowed to reach maturity before being harvested and will keep longer than summer squashes.
-These bountiful and delicious squashes are available in a truly amazing variety of shapes, forms and colours.
-The most popular winter squashes include the pumpkin; acorn squash which is blackish green with shades of yellow and a shape like a large acorn; butternut, which has cream-coloured skin, deep orange meat, and a large cylindrical shape; and kabocha, which is blackish with shades of orange and yellow.
+These bountiful and delicious squashes are available in a truly amazing variety of shapes, forms, and colours.
+The most popular winter squash include the pumpkin; acorn squash which is blackish green with shades of yellow and a shape like a large acorn; butternut, which has cream-coloured skin, deep orange meat, and a large cylindrical shape; and kabocha, which is blackish with shades of orange and yellow.
 Spaghetti squash falls somewhere between summer and winter squash in skin hardness and when cooked, the flesh forms strands that resemble spaghetti.

 |Nutrition||Summer squash are high in vitamin C and extremely low in calories-a cup of cooked squash is only about 25 calories.Winter squash are low in sodium and an excellent source of vitamin A. The calorie count of cooked winter squash ranges from 90 to 130 per cup.
 All squash are high fiber.|